zacharylayne/ConstTypeArgs/Documentation/benefits/benefits-overview.md

 ---

-With the **ConstTypeArgs** framework, you gain a powerful toolset for building **highly expressive, strongly typed** solutions that reduce ambiguity, encourage reuse, and help **prevent common runtime errors**—all while letting you explore advanced patterns and domain-specific designs.
+With the **ConstTypeArgs** framework, you gain a powerful toolset for building **highly expressive, strongly typed** solutions that reduce ambiguity, encourage reuse, and help **prevent common runtime errors** - all while letting you explore advanced patterns and domain-specific designs.